-Your little monsters can fill their bags to the brim with these trick-or-treating events in Orlando.
+Your little monsters can fill their bags to the brim at these trick-or-treating events in Orlando.
 Go on the hunt for goodies at these safe neighborhood events throughout the community and family-friendly attractions during the month of October.

 Family-friendly places to trick-or-treat in Orlando

 Trick-or-treat throughout this colorful attraction while creating crafts, making slime and snapping character photos.
 Save $4 by purchasing in advance.

 Winter Park Village Halloween Bash

 Friday, Oct.
 26, 5:30 p.m. – 7:30 p.m.

 Gather all your little ghouls and goblins for safe trick-or-treating and family-friendly entertainment including magicians, fortune tellers and a costume contest at 8 p.m.

 Free event for kids 5 and under with fun games, Mr. Harley concert, free candy and a costume contest.

 Spooky Star Party